ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Disabled priority check on STM32 EXTI interrupts when the default ISR is disabled.
+This allows for fast interrupts.
 - NEW: Added support for UART9 and USART10 on STM32H7.
 - NEW: Improved MFS to use explicitly non-cacheable buffers for potentially DMA-accessible I/O areas.